aceofgreens/aceofgreens.github.io/_drafts/2023-02-04-phase_stretch_transform.md

 This is the first hint that **by modifying the phases** we can change the shapes of the objects in the image and potentially **enhance any edges or visually impaired features**.

+Additional insights can be gained by exploring how an electromagnetic pulse, like light, propagates in a dispersive medium, like a fiber.
+This will be useful to showcase how optical dispersion in fiber changes the phases of the waves.
+Wave propagation is a complicated topic and the cornerstone here is the following fundamental partial differential equation:

+$$
+i \frac{\partial A }{\partial z} + \frac{i \alpha}{2} A - \frac{\beta_2 }{2} \frac{\partial^2 A}{\partial t^2 } + \gamma |A|^2 A = 0.
+$$

+This equation is fundamental and deserves some explanation:
+- We can imagine a one-dimensional horizontal fiber of length $L$.
+The variable $z$ is the spatial distance from the start of the fiber, and ranges from $0$ to $L$.
+The variable $t$ is the time and shows how various quantities change through time.
+- Suppose the input signal is $f(t)$.
+As it travels through the fiber it's modified by various fiber characteristic effects into the output signal $y(t)$.
+Our main interest is in estimating what is $y(t)$ and how $f(t)$ changes into it.
+- $A(z, t)$ is the amplitude of the signal at position $z$ and time $t$
+- $\alpha$ is an *attenuation* parameter and is related to how much information is lost in the fiber.
+The entire term $i \alpha A /2$ represents the loss at the current amplitude,
+- $\beta_2$ is called the [*group velocity dispersion* (GVD)](https://en.wikipedia.org/wiki/Group_velocity_dispersion) parameter.
+It relates to how the pulse travelling through the fiber broadens due to [dispersion](https://en.wikipedia.org/wiki/Dispersion_(optics)).
+This happens because in a dispersive medium, the refraction index depends on the wavelength and hence, white light, being a combination of many individual monochromatic components, is broken down into its spectral colors.
+Additionally, with dispersion the [velocity of individual waves](https://en.wikipedia.org/wiki/Phase_velocity) depends on the wavelength and hence the shape of the [pulse](https://en.wikipedia.org/wiki/Wave_packet), itself being a combination of possibly many waves, is broadened as some of the waves start to travel [faster than the pulse itself](https://en.wikipedia.org/wiki/Group_velocity).
+- The $\gamma$ parameter controls the nonlinearity term $\gamma\|A\|^2 A$ and represents many of the nonlinear effects that could arise in optical fibers.
+These are mainly caused by the fact that the polarization density depends nonlinearly on the electric field of the light.

 <!-- 1.
 Phase and amplitude, Fourier phase of images
 2. NLSE for propagation